sdconrox/smapp/README.md

 - Overwhelming phishing pages with bogus credentials to reduce the likelihood of successful credential theft.
 - Demonstrating the importance of bot protection and CAPTCHA.

+Despite the commits being recent, this was written years ago without the help of an LLM.

 ## Features

 - Random email and password generation using the [`Faker`](https://faker.readthedocs.io/en/master/) library.